I created one blog to maintain daily arXiv submissions (with struggle). Check out the link ➡️

-This section of my webpage will be occasionally updated with some helpful posts that can help people sort out some of the problems that I faced.
-Feel free to share the posts with others if needed.
+This section will be occasionally updated with some helpful posts that can help others to sort out some of the problems that I faced.
+Feel free to share the posts.

 How to submit your article to a journal/arXiv: